apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 channels.

 These MAY be used by those implementations of the Hadoop `FileSystem`, `AbstractFileSystem` and related classes which are not in the hadoop source tree.
-Implementors need to be aware that the implementation this code is unstable and may change across minor point releases of Hadoop.
+Implementors MUST BE aware that the implementation this code is unstable and may change across minor point releases of Hadoop.